The group identification problem for $p$-groups of small order: (Strong) sibling tuples of order dividing

-We consider the $56$ twin-pairs of order $2^9$ in more detail.
-Tables \ref{tab1} and \ref{tab2} in the Appendix \ref{app} give an overview on them, including their group-ids, their rank and $p$-class.
-We also discuss the result of further group theoretic invariants that have been prominent in the literature: Isoclinism, isomorphism of modular group rings, and isomorphism of (outer) automorphism groups.
-We introduce each of them here briefly.
+We consider the $56$ strong sibling pairs of order $2^9$ in more detail.
+Tables \ref{tab4} and \ref{tab5} in Appendix \ref{app} give an overview on them, including their $\ID$s, their rank and $p$-class.
+We also report the results of evaluating additional invariants on these pairs.
+We briefly outline the considered invariants.